sourcery-ai-bot/LineHTR/README.md

 * The CTC layer either calculates the loss value given the matrix and the ground-truth text (when training), or it decodes the matrix to the final text with best path decoding or beam search decoding (when inferring)
 * Batch size is set to 50

+Highest accuracy achieved is **0.84** on the private testset of the `Cinnamon AI Marathon 2018` competition (measure by Charater Error Rate - CER).

 ### Improve accuracy